Biology Homework Chapter 5: Membrane Transport Mechanisms

 - 5.1 Membrane components Membranes function in a number of ways within the cell.
 We are going to spend a lot of time talking about how membranes control the flow of nutrients into and out of any cell, and how specialized tissues (like the lining of the lungs or the intestines) control the flow of nutrients into and out of organisms.
 But membranes also function within the cell by providing a surface for specific kinds of reactions, including those that result in the production of proteins and enzymes.
 The composition of membranes varies, depending on the organelle or cell type.
 The description here applies primarily to th plasma membrane found on eukaryotic cells; with some variation in detail, it also applies to the membranes of organelles like the nucleus, mitochondrion, and chloroplast, and to the inner cell container of bacteria.
 All such membranes have the same basic bilayer structure, so study the diagrams!

 Notice that the composition of the membrane is fluid.
 Think of a crowd of people: they are bound to the same "layer" of space by the ground below and the fact that gravity holds them there, but on that surface, they can constantly move around and change positions.
 The lipids, proteins, and sugars of the membrane can move in the same way, "laterally" or sideways, throughout the membrane layer.
 This means they can move apart to let certain small molecules, such as water or oxygen gas, through.

-- 5.2 Lipids form simple membranes or bilayers because their heads are attracted to water while their tails are not.
+- 5.2 Membrane formation Lipids will spontaneously form simple membranes or bilayers in water because their heads are attracted to water while their tails are not.
 Cell membranes are basically phospholipids with many added components that allow cells to filter and regulate the transport of specific nutritents and organelle components.

-- 5.7 Aquaporins are special proteins that regulate the passage of water into cells.
+- 5.7 Aquaoporins Aquaporins are special proteins that regulate the passage of water into cells.